Ludeon/RimWorld-it/README.txt

 ===========
 Italian Fiction Primer:
-(should be referred to while translating, for consistency) https://docs.google.com/document/d/13aFF-7c1Ej_mzVEBjmHA-eKs2DFI8pbxczN2XoJ25LE/edit?usp=sharing
+(should be referred to while translating, for consistency) (Ask Lunatico9 for access to push edits to the document.) https://docs.google.com/document/d/13aFF-7c1Ej_mzVEBjmHA-eKs2DFI8pbxczN2XoJ25LE/edit?usp=sharing
 ===========